Sarathchandra-kvl/Cynaptics_Google_Disco/README.md

 - **State Persistence:** Currently, the LangGraph state is transient per request.
 Implementing persistent memory across sessions would improve conversational context.
 - **Error Handling:** Add graceful fallbacks for when the OpenAI generation fails, possibly by using Groq for code generation as well.

-## License
-License information not found in repository.